-- A former tenancy debt is any debt left owing to Southway when a tenancy has been terminated.
-It can include rent arrears, service charges, rechargeable repairs, heating charges and court fees. - 6.2 A formal repayment agreement will only be agreed with the former tenant where it is not possible for the debt to be cleared in full.

-- 6.3 All tenants when terminating their tenancy are required to pay any outstanding arrears of rent and/ or any other debts owed to Southway and will be advised of the implications if these are not paid in full. - 6.4 All tenants leaving Southway with an FTD will be placed on the Rehousing Review List and only removed once they have cleared the debt due. - 6.5 Detailed procedures will ensure that Southway proactively recover Former Tenant's Debt's. - Where the arrears are in respect of a deceased tenant, the action will be limited to contacting the next of kin or executor to claim against the estate. - Where a debt is uneconomic to pursue, or attempts to trace the former tenant have failed and there is no prospect of recovery, the debt will be written off in accordance with Southway's Financial Regulations and Standing Orders, and Southway's Write Off Policy. - 6.8 Where a debt has not been repaid and all attempts to recover arrears have failed, the account will be passed to a debt collection agency.
+- 6.1 A former tenancy debt is any debt left owing to Southway when a tenancy has been terminated.
+It can include rent arrears, service charges, rechargeable repairs, heating charges and court fees. - 6.2 A formal repayment agreement will only be agreed with the former tenant where it is not possible for the debt to be cleared in full. - 6.3 All tenants when terminating their tenancy are required to pay any outstanding arrears of rent and/ or any other debts owed to Southway and will be advised of the implications if these are not paid in full. - 6.4 All tenants leaving Southway with an FTD will be placed on the Rehousing Review List.
+A prospective rehousing applicant would usually be expected to repay most of the debt before an offer of rehousing is considered. - 6.5 Detailed procedures will ensure that Southway proactively recover Former Tenant's Debt's. - 6.6 Where the arrears are in respect of a deceased tenant, the action will be limited to contacting the next of kin or executor to claim against the estate. - 6.7 Where a debt is uneconomic to pursue, or attempts to trace the former tenant have failed and there is no prospect of recovery, the debt will be written off in accordance with Southway's Financial Regulations and Standing Orders, and Southway's Write Off Policy. - 6.8 Where a debt has not been repaid and all attempts to recover it have failed, the account will be passed to a debt collection agency.
+This includes former tenant debts owed by current tenants where all efforts to engage have been unsuccessful.
+In addition, we also reserve the right to pursue these debts through both the DCA and the small claims court.